Penn State University

 -

 Knowledge-focused Recruiting nowThis study looks at how well older adults can handle heat and humidity.
-Researchers will have 190 participants exercise in different temperature and humidity conditions to find the point where the body can no longer cool itself, raising the risk of heat illness.
-The goal is to id…
+Researchers will have 190 participants exercise in different conditions to find the point where their body can no longer cool itself.
+The goal is to identify dangerous temperature and humidity combinations to…

 Phase: EARLY_PHASE1 • Sponsor: Penn State University • Aim: Knowledge-focused